 UI Diagrams:

-Features of Cloths Online Shopping Web App:
+Functions and Features of Cloths Online Shopping Web App:

-Eclipse IDE : The complete Cloths Online Shopping Web App source code is built in eclipse.
+Eclipse IDE : The complete Cloths Online Shopping Web App’s source code is built in eclipse.

-Database: The data related to different categories will fetched from the database.
-And the Customer details and placed order details will be stored in database.
+Database: The data related to different categories will be fetched from the database.
+Customer details and placed order details will be stored in database.
 The Admin panel will be built using MYSQL database.
-Using it admin will able to delete/add/manage products, categories etc.
+Using it, admin will able to delete/add/manage products, categories etc.

-Verification Email, Forgot Password: In this app we will use email verification to avid fake registration.
-App also provide password reset feature, in case user forgot his/her password.
+Verification Email, Forgot Password: In this app we will use email verification to avoid fake registration.
+App will also provide password reset feature, in case user forgot their password.

 Login: The application will allow user to register his/her email in order to login into the system.

-Categories: User will be able to select items based on the categories of cloths such as shirts, T-shirts, Trousers etc.
+Category Filters: User will be able to select items based on the categories of cloths such as shirts, T-shirts, Trousers etc.

 Cart with count Badge: This app will create custom cart which gets updated with badge count in real time.